 Principles of Economics

 I am also the coauthor of a pair of principles of economics books, with Dr. Douglas Curtis of Trent University.
-These will soon be in the commons and will be accessible for use free of charge.
+These are in the creative commons, accessible to students and the public free of charge.

 “Retail Tobacco Display Bans”, 2014.
 Forum for Health Economics and Policy, 17(2), p169-195.
 Coauthor:Van Hai Nguyen.